 Biology, forestry, ecology, hydrology, geology, and meteorology are just some of the subjects in this multifaceted course of study.

 Environmental Sciences and Sustainability majors work closely on research projects and internships with professors, as well as with professionals, in a variety of settings, including our 491 acre Claytor Nature Center.

 Lots of opportunities are available to Environmental Sciences and Sustainability majors including:

 - Private consulting firms

 - Outreach Coordinator, Cacapon Institute, High View, West Virginia

 - Professional Naturalist Fellow at Eagle Bluff Environmental Learning Center, Lanesboro, Minnesota

 - NEPA (National Environmental Policy Act) Staff Professional at HDR, Inc., Vienna, Virginia

 - Conservation Specialist, James River Soil and Water Conservation District, Prince George, Virginia

-Professor of Environmental Science and Sustainability
+Associate Professor of Environmental Sciences and Sustainability

 Chair of the Environmental Sciences and Sustainability Department